 - normalizes (makes standard) font colors inside each paragraph,

-- normalizes (makes standard) fonts inside each paragraph.
+- normalizes (makes standard) fonts inside each paragraph, and

 Autoformat tool combines a number of operations that will help you re-format Word documents generated by OCR and PDF conversion software or identify some problems inside them.
 For example, Autoformat tool can remove frames which can cause some translated text to become invisible, highlight tab characters inserted by OCR tools instead of spaces, apply variable height setting to table rows to prevent text invisibility, set consistent cell margins, and do a lot of other useful things.
 In a matter of seconds, you can produce a document which will be much easier and quicker to format.